 Retinol and Benzoyl Peroxide

-Both are commonly used for help for blemishes: retinol for cell turnover and benzoyl peroxide can help to clarify pores.
+Both are commonly used for help for blemishes: retinol for cell turnover, and benzoyl peroxide can help to clarify pores.
 However, using them together is typically a no-go.

 Why It’s Best to Use These Ingredients Separately